anandnaik24/evadb_project1/README.md

 Step 4: Comparing the input prompts with prompts in DiffusionDB - `get_similar_prompts.py`

-Use input.csv files to load the input prompt in EvaDB which is converted to a feature vector.
-The euclidean distance of this feature vector and the DiffusionDB feature vectors is then computed and the closest top 100 prompts are stored in the similar_prompts.csv.
-We can iteratively improve our prompt by borrowing features, vocabulary from the top 100 prompts.
+We can give our prompt as an input when requested.
+The euclidean distance of this feature vector and the DiffusionDB feature vectors is then computed and the closest top 20 prompts are stored in the similar_prompts.csv.
+We can iteratively improve our prompt by borrowing features, vocabulary from the top 20 prompts.